Materials for July 14, 2023 Informational Briefing to the Board of Land and Natural Resource (BLNR)

 Surveys in April 2022, one year after the completion of the project, showed that the dry beach had been widened by an average of 37.1 feet, with an area increase of approximately 65,000 square feet of dry beach.

 2021 Waikīkī Beach Maintenance Project

 The Waikīkī Beach Special Improvement District Association (WBSIDA). in close partnership with the Department of Land and Natural Resources (DLNR), conducted a beach maintenance project for the Royal Hawaiian to Surfrider Moana beach area.
 The goal of the Waikiki Beach Maintenance Phase II project was to restore and maintain the public beach between the Kuhio Beach Ewa Groin and the Royal Hawaiian Groin.
 The project includes hydraulic dredging and pumping up to 20,000 cubic yards of marine sand from offshore Waikīkī as a follow up to the 2012 project which brought in 24,000 cubic yards to Waikīkī Beach.
 The project started on January 26, and stockpiled 20,000 cubic yards of offshore sand, retrieved from shallow water about 1000-feet offshore.
-The project should be completed in May 2021.
+The project was completed in May 2021.

 Waikīkī Beach Restoration

 Since 1985 the Waikīkī shoreline has experienced significant beach loss due to long-term chronic erosion.
 The State has recognized that given the chronic erosion potential simply importing sand is not a permanent solution.
 There is a need to develop a program for regular beach maintenance using nearshore sand as a means for periodic beach nourishment.
 This “recycling” program offers a more efficient method for maintaining a recreational beach while mitigating some of the environmental effects of imported sand to the Waikīkī ecosystem over the past sixty-plus years.

 from Hawaii DLNR on Vimeo